random76073/random76073/README.md

 - 👋 Hi, I’m @random76073
 - 👀 I'm interesting in play the piano, rope skipping, and programming.My favourite language of programming is Python.
-- 🌱 I’m currently learning Python, C++, HTML, VBScript, Scratch, JavaScript.
+- 🌱 I’m currently learning Python, C++, HTML, JavaScript.
 - 📫 How to reach me: send email to random76073@dingtalk.com.